mcguinesss/Wrestling-Cards/pages/about.md

 {% include feature/jumbotron.html %}

 ## The Wrestling Cards Collection
-*Collection consists of 42 wrestling cards.
+*The collection consists of 42 wrestling cards.
 Each card features a photograph of an individual wrestler, identified by name.
 A number is stamped on the back of each card.
 Some names featured are "Whipper" Bill Watson, Bronko Nagurski, The Masked Marvel, Mike Sharpe and Ben Sharpe.
+A few of the wrestlers have several cards that are included in this collection.
 Many of these wrestlers worked in the Niagara area in the 1950s and 1960s.*

  ### List of Cards
  1. Kay Bell 959